iamjaypierrre/iamjaypierrre/README.md

 - 👋 Hi, I’m Jean (@iamjaypierrre)
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Android Development and Front-End Development
-- 🌱 I’m currently learning Android development
+- 🌱 I’m currently learning Android development and Front-End Development

 <!---
 iamjaypierrre/iamjaypierrre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.